scizen9/SEDM-Docs/source/Hardware.rst

 Jenoptik Micro-Lens Array
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Problems with the :ref:`original MLA made by AMS <AMSMLA>` were detected when the spare MLA was examined under the microscope revealing a :ref:`mis-alignment between the bi-convex faces of the MLA <fig-mla_offset>`.
+Problems with the :ref:`original MLA made by AMS <AMSMLA>` were detected when the spare MLA was examined under a microscope revealing a :ref:`mis-alignment between the bi-convex faces of the MLA <fig-mla_offset>`.
 A new design was originated by Jason Fucik that was plano-convex, thereby eliminating any alignment issues.
 He contracted with Jenoptik to manufacture this new design with two pitches for the lenslets: